 The disability claim process is long and frustrating.
 Simply put, it’s not a walk in the park.
 It is filled with hoops and hurdles that can be quite difficult to navigate on your own.
-If you are looking to get the best outcome then you should consider hiring a disability attorney.
+If you aim to achieve the best outcome then you should consider hiring a disability attorney.

 A disability attorney can help you with the issue of your doctors refusing to fill out the disability forms and so much more.
 An attorney can explain the entire claim process to your doctors in simple terms and guide them on what they are expected to do when filling out forms to support your disability case.
 With concrete medical records, the appropriate paperwork, and the support of your doctor to back your disability claim, you have a good chance of winning your disability case.

-It is very unfair that you are being denied that which is rightfully yours.
+It is very unfair that you are being denied what is rightfully yours.
 We handle cases like yours every day and win a majority of them.
 But just because we handle similar cases to yours doesn’t mean that we will treat you as a mere number.
 When you work with Ortiz Law Firm, you are our priority.
-You can trust that your case is in good hands and that we will make every effort to ensure that your case is successful.
+You can trust that your case is in good hands and that we will exert every effort to ensure your case is successful.

 Our experienced and knowledgeable lawyers will review your disability case and ensure that you have all the information you need to help win your disability case.
 We can assist you in obtaining medical evidence and the appropriate forms and paperwork to support your claim.
 If you get stuck inside the legal system because the Social Security Administration or the insurance companies have denied your claim, Ortiz Law Firm can help you fight for the benefits you deserve.